Voady/coding-test-java/README.md

   - description
   - price

-- crate or update a warehouse with the following properties:
+- crate, delete or update a warehouse with the following properties:
   - title
   - address

-- add a product to the warehouse
+- add or remove a product to/from the warehouse
   - name
   - price
   - quantity limits (min, max)